Measuring and Reporting Value at Risk

 Process:

-- Calculate portfolio P/L for each historical day
+- Calculate what your current portfolio would have gained or lost on each historical day

 Monte Carlo VaR